Integrate with Microsoft

 That is it.
 Your Azure AD users will now be synced to Federated Directory.
-Keep in mind that it could take Azure AD multiple minutes (sometimes more then 30 minutes) to actually start provisioning the users to us.
+Keep in mind that it could take Azure AD a couple of minutes (sometimes more than 30 minutes) to actually start provisioning the users to us.
 Look at the bottom of the provisioning page for the status.

 Microsoft user provisioning does not support the actual deletion of a user.
 When Federated Directory is unassigned from a user or when a user is deleted in Azure AD, that user will not be removed from Federated Directory.
 It will only be disabled for now.

 It happens sometimes that a Secret Token that worked before is no longer valid and connection tests fail.
 When the 'Save' button is pressed multiple times, sometimes Azure AD stores the Secret Token incorrectly.
 Just create a new token in Federated Directory and save it again in Azure AD.
 Don't forget to remove the old token from Federated Directory.